SoftwareAG/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS:

-- To view files in the files repository: READ permission for the permission type "Inventory" .
-You can remove owned files with this permission, but you can not remove files of other users.
+- To view files in the files repository: READ permission for the permission type "Inventory".
+You can remove owned files with this permission but you cannot remove files of other users.
+- To upload files to the files repository: CREATE permission for the permission type "Inventory".
 - To upload and manage files of all owners in the files repository: ADMIN permission for the permission type "Inventory".
-- To upload files to the files repository: CREATE permission for the permission type "Inventory".

 The above permissions can be used to create roles for robust user management.
 Every new tenant have specified typical roles by default:
 - Global Manager - Can read and write all data from all devices